 6. Repaint the Door

-Channel your inner Picasso with this final step of repairing your door’s cracks!
+Channel your inner Picasso with this final step of fixing your door’s cracks!
 Once the filler is flat, you can find paint matching the existing door’s color or a different palette to work with for a new look.
 For a perfected, even color for your entire door, you can reapply paint to the whole door for multiple solid layers of the same hue.

 7. For Medium-Size Cracks, Use Epoxy Glue